 Our music is accompanied by organ or piano, and most of the liturgy is chanted or sung.
 Hymns are sung from our hymnal, The Lutheran Service Book.

 If you are unfamiliar with liturgical worship, don’t be concerned.
 You may find at first that you just want to stand back and observe; that is perfectly acceptable.
 You will discover that after only a few weeks you are learning the words and motions.
 For more information visit the Worship page.
 For even more information visit the About the Divine Service page.

 Should I receive Communion?

-Holy Communion is joyfully celebrated on the second and fourth Sundays of the month and held in very high regard.
-Our church confesses the Real Presence of Jesus’ very body and blood in, with, and under the bread and wine: in our mouths, we receive His body and blood for the forgiveness of our sins.
+Holy Communion is joyfully celebrated every Sunday and held in very high regard.
+Our church confesses the real presence of Jesus’ body and blood in, with, and under the bread and wine: in our mouths, we receive His body and blood for the forgiveness of our sins.
 Out of concern for those who commune, and in faithfulness to the Scriptures, we therefore encourage only baptized Christians who share our confession to receive Communion: